 We hope that you will consider these techniques to be a reasonable use of resource, but you do have the right to request that we do not process your information in this manner if you prefer.

-Our marketing communications include information about our latest news, campaigns and event/competitions and with your consent, we will contact you to let you know about the progress we are making and to ask for donations or other support.
+Our marketing communications include information about our latest news, campaigns and event/competitions and we intend to contact you to let you know about the progress we are making and to ask for donations or other support.
 Occasionally, we may include information from partner organisations or organisations who support us in these communications.
 We make it easy for you to tell us how you want us to communicate, in a way that suits you.

 You have the right to ask us not to process your personal information for such marketing purposes.
-We will usually inform you before collecting your information if we intend to use it for such purposes or if we intend to disclose your information to any third party for such purposes.
 You can exercise your right to prevent such processing by checking certain ‘opt out’ boxes on the forms we use to collect your data.
 Our forms have clear marketing preference questions and we include information on how to ‘opt out’ when we send you marketing.
 If you don’t want to hear from us, that’s fine.
 Just let us know by ‘opting out’ when you provide your data or contact us on 0207 840 9200 or [email protected]

 How we keep your data safe